jingweizhanghuai/Morn_doc/docs/json.rst

 |image2|

-Thus it can be seen: rapidjson/yyjson/Morn is much faster than other json library (cjson is OK in Test 1,but is slowest in test 2), and yyjson and Morn is faster than rapidjson.
+Thus it can be seen: 1. rapidjson/yyjson/Morn is much faster than other json library (cjson is OK in Test 1,but is slowest in test 2), 2. yyjson and Morn is faster than rapidjson.

 .. _header-n85: